2023 Most Popular Journalism Bachelor's Degree Schools in Texas

 The average amount in student loans that journalism majors at Texas Tech take out while working on their Bachelor's Degree is $21,325.

-Angelo State University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of San Angelo, Angelo State is a public college with a large student population.
+Angelo State University landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+Located in the city of San Angelo, Angelo State is a public college with a fairly large student population.

 About 56% of the students majoring in journalism at the school are women while 44% are male.